Bret Allphin, Development Director, Buckeye Hills Regional Council

-John Molinaro serves as President, CEO of the Appalachian Partnership for Economic Growth.
-Before joining APEG, Molinaro was co-director of the Community Strategies Group at the Aspen Institute in Washington, D.C.
+John Molinaro serves as President and CEO of Appalachian Partnership Inc. Before joining API, Molinaro was co-director of the Community Strategies Group at the Aspen Institute in Washington, D.C.

 Molinaro has been recognized as a leader in growing the economies of rural areas through holistic, sustainable placed-based approaches, focused on economic and community development throughout his career.

 Prior to joining the Aspen Institute, he spent nearly 20 years at the West Central Initiative in Minnesota.
 He launched the West Central Initiative as a start-up, leading efforts in the realm of business retention and expansion, workforce development, fundraising, assistance to manufacturers and regional planning.